johanneskopton/decision_ui/frontend/README.md

 # Decision UI

-A web interface for decision support using influence diagrams and Monte Carlo simulations.
+A web interface for decision analysis using influence diagrams.
+Made with baklavsjs and vue.

-> A Vue.js project

 ## Installation